traeak/trafficserver/doc/admin-guide/plugins/revalidate.en.rst

 This plugin adds rule propagation.
 During the `cache lookup complete` hook the following happens:

+Resolve and Merge Rules if Applicable:
 * Client request is checked for the `X-Revalidate-Rule` header.
+ ** Verify rule signature if applicable.
  ** If valid rule, merge with the current loaded rule set.
-*** Expired rule can be used to erase an existing rule.
+ ** Expired rule can be used to erase an existing rule.

+Process current transaction:
-* If request is cache hit:
+* If request is cache hit, look for matching rules.
-** Check against the merged new rule for STALE/MISS.
+  ** First check against the merged new rule.
   ** If necessary, continue checking the remaining rules.
+* Mark as STALE for matching rule with Date < rule expoch.
+* Set the upstream header for matching rule.
+* DONE.

+Find Matching Rule:
-* If request is cache miss:
+* If current transaction is not cache hit, find newest matching rule.
-** Check for existing matching rule.
-* If any matching applicable rule, (re)set the upstream header.
+* Set the upstream header to matching rule.
+* DONE.

+In order to pass a message along the rule regex will be percent encoded as part of the header message.
+The rule regex is decoded before signature check.

 Caveats
 =======